MATCH RULES (last updated 1/2/18)

 1) Hard or block heeled footwear must not be worn whilst on the green in any match.

-2) Trousers – Shall be full length, single coloured trousers, in grey or black.
+2) Trousers – Shall be full length, single coloured trousers, in black.
 Studs, rivets and zipped pockets are not allowed, nor external pockets on the legs.

 3) Shirts – These shall be collared shirts which may be embellished with any name or insignia.